johandry/blog/content/post/intro-microservice-in-go.md

 }
 {{</highlight>}}*

-The version handler function was also modified to marshal the version variable.
-If there is an error marshaling the structure the program will panic, if not we convert the `verJSON` to string as it is a `[]byte` type and return it to the user.
+The version handler function was also modified to marshal (to encode) the `version` variable to JSON.
+If there is an error marshaling the structure the program will panic, if not we convert `verJSON` to string because [`Marshal()`](https://golang.org/pkg/encoding/json/#Marshal) returns the JSON as a `[]byte` type but [`Fprintf()`](https://golang.org/pkg/fmt/#Fprintf) is waiting for a string.

 If we run this the response will be `{}` and this is because the `version` property inside the struct `Version` is not exported.
-Changing it to `Version string` we get this output `{"Version":"0.1.0"}` which is kind of the expected result but with the JSON field in lowercase.
-To make `Marshal` to not use the default name of the JSON field as the property name we have to use struct field attributes.
-So the `version` struct should like this:
+Changing the property to `Version string` will return this output `{"Version":"0.1.0"}` which is kind of the expected result but the JSON field should be in lowercase.
+The `Marshal()` method by default uses the name of the struct property to name the JSON field, to change this default behavior we have to use struct field attributes.
+So the final `Version` struct should like this:

 {{<highlight golang>}}
 type Version struct {